Mark Bagley

 Mark Bagley (/ˈbægli/; born August 7, 1957) is an American comics artist.
-He has worked for Marvel Comics on such titles as The Amazing Spider-Man, Thunderbolts, New Warriors, Venom and Ultimate Spider-Man and for DC Comics on Justice League of America, Batman, and Trinity.
+He has worked for Marvel Comics on such titles as The Amazing Spider-Man, Thunderbolts, The New Warriors, Venom and Ultimate Spider-Man and for DC Comics on Justice League of America, Batman, and Trinity.
 Bagley co-created Marvel Comics characters Carnage and the Thunderbolts.

 Early life

 Mark Bagley was born to a military family in Frankfurt, West Germany.

 Career

 After his work in the military and at Ringling College of Art and Design, Bagley continued trying to break into the comic industry.
 While working a construction job, he suffered a severe injury to his leg while using a handsaw that required 132 stitches.
 He eventually ended up working for Lockheed Martin making technical drawings.

 Marvel Comics

 In 1983, Marvel Comics Editor-in-Chief Jim Shooter created the Marvel Try-out Book to draw new talent into the comic book industry.
 The contest involved a deconstructed comic book, which contestants could complete and submit to Marvel.
 The winner would be awarded a professional assignment with Marvel.
 At the time, Bagley was 27 years old and living in Marietta, Georgia.
 He had almost given up on trying to find a job in comics and was satisfied with his position at Lockheed Martin.
 Bagley was reluctant to enter the contest because of the cost of the Try-out Book itself.
 His friend, Cliff Biggers, gave him the book and persuaded Bagley to enter the contest.
 Bagley won first place for penciling, finishing ahead of thousands of other hopefuls.
 After winning the contest, he did not hear from Marvel for several months.
 After approaching Shooter at a comic convention, Bagley was assigned to a series of low-profile penciling jobs.
 His comics work during this period included Visionaries, a comic book based on a 1980s toy line, various titles in the New Universe line, backup stories in Captain America, and the first series of Marvel Universe Cards.

 In 1989, Tom DeFalco and Ron Frenz created a team of teenage superheroes called the New Warriors.
 The following year, Marvel launched a new series based on these heroes and assigned Bagley and writer Fabian Nicieza to the title.
 Bagley stayed on the title until #25, at which point he left to transition directly onto The Amazing Spider-Man.